-Feel like you’ve been taking great care of your skin, but still experiencing annoying breakouts?
+Do you feel like you’ve been taking great care of your skin, but are still experiencing annoying breakouts or dry, itchy skin?
 Distilled water could be the missing piece to your skincare puzzle.
-Read on to find out how washing your face with distilled water for acne is an effective and simple hack for clear skin!
+Read on to find out how washing your face with distilled water is an effective hack for better skin!

 …it contains some dissolved mineral salts, most likely (primarily) calcium and magnesium carbonates and bicarbonates.
 The anions of these salts are slightly basic, consuming H+HX+ ions and thereby raising the pH.https://chemistry.stackexchange.com/questions/5125/what-chemicals-are-in-tap-water-that-gives-it-a-slightly-basic-ph-level